 - suspending, revoking or refusing any of those things.

-Both state and Commonwealth Acts exclude some decisions from their scope.
-The changing nature of government has meant that the Judicial Review Act now excludes from review decisions made by a range of government owned corporations.
-It is also possible for parliament to protect specific decisions using a privative clause (see Privative clauses to protect government actions from review below).
+Both Queensland and Commonwealth Acts exclude some decisions from their scope.
+The changing nature of government has meant that the Judicial Review Act now excludes from review decisions made by a range of government-owned corporations.
+It is also possible for parliament to protect specific decisions using a privative clause (see Privative clauses to protect government actions from review).